AlanRynne/MPDA_18-AlanGit/input/MarkdownPaper.md

 > * Long Thin panels that bend about their weak axis
 > * Zero geodesic curvature
 > * Represent the shortest path between two points on a surface

 ### Constant width property [^3]

+[^3]: This is just some random footnote in the paper.

 > * Panels whose original, unfolded shape is a rectangle.
 > * The only way this can happen is if the entire surface is developable.